 Who can be prevented from disclosure by a Confidentiality Agreement?

 The recipient of the confidential information is prevented from disclosing the information.
-If that recipient needs to disclose the information to other people (e.g. colleagues, advisers or employees) then the confidentiality agreement usually requires those other people be covered under the same duty of confidentiality.
+If that recipient needs to disclose the information to other people (e.g. colleagues, advisers or employees) then the agreement usually requires those other people be covered under the same duty of confidentiality.

 Yes, but to get the best protection you may need to consider doing some other things as well.